Monday, March 28, 2011

 Review

-KANGAROO JACK is not only terrific but a special treat that we Aussies watch and is a hopping kind of a comedy film.
+KANGAROO JACK is not only terrific but also a special treat that we Aussies watch as it is a hopping kind of comedy film.
 Though mistakenly advertised as a talking animal feature for kids in its trailer, KANGAROO JACK is more of an adult comedy film, which explains the mobsters and some rude jokes.
 I remember seeing this as a youngster when I rented it on DVD.
 I didn't care if the movie was at least slightly offensive or stereotypical since I am Australian (or Aussie for short).

 Jerry O'Connell and Anthony Anderson were a great comical duo, while Christopher Walken maintained an intimidating presence when the same kind of gangster was typical for the actor.
-I enjoyed the hilarious scene when Charlie and Louis put the jacket on the kangaroo they've mistakenly run over, and then Charlie gets kicked in the face by the marsupial.
+I enjoyed the hilarious scene when Charlie and Louis put the jacket on the kangaroo they mistakenly run over, and then Charlie gets kicked in the face by the marsupial.

 I don't care what others think of KANGAROO JACK.
 Its hysterical humour makes it one of my favourite comedy films.
 I consider it a guilty pleasure and recommend watching it.